yellowdog/python-examples/README.md

 ## User-Defined Variables

-Arbitrary variables can be supplied using command line options, by setting environment variables prefixed with `YD_VAR_`, or by including the directives in the `[common]` section of the TOML configuration file.
+User-defined variables can be supplied using an option on the command line, or by setting environment variables prefixed with `YD_VAR_`, or by including the directives in the `[common]` section of the TOML configuration file.

 1. The **command line** option is `--variable` (or `-v`).
 For example, `yd-submit -v project_code=pr-213-a -v run_id=1234` will establish two new variables that can be used as `{{project_code}}` and `{{run_id}}`, which will be substituted by `pr-213-a` and `1234` respectively.